 -

-Higher risk of missing top candidates who are typically off the market within 10-14 days
+Higher risk of missing top candidates who are off the market quickly

 How does CRM automation speed up recruiting things?